Atlanta GA IN Ground Pools IN Atlanta Georgia Pool Landscaping

 have your dealer explain the features and benefits of fiberglass and concrete

-A Atlanta GA concrete pool is custom-built to your specifications by the
+A concrete pool is custom-built to your specifications by the

-Atlanta GA pool-builder you choose.
+Atlanta Georgia pool-builder you choose.
 It is the most common type of in-ground

 pool, and the initial installation generally costs less than a fiberglass